damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 ![](/images/blogimages/ci-logic/clean-artifacts.png){: .shadow}

 Hmm, we do not need that "compile" file to be downloadable.
-Let's make our temporary artifacts expire by setting `expire_in: 20 minutes`.
-It might look like cheating, but it works and serves the purpose:
+Let's make our temporary artifacts expire by setting `expire_in` to '20 minutes':

 ```yaml
 compile: